balfour-d/EC601-ChipletsProject/InfoInterviewQs.md

 # Evan Lang
 - How do you model chiplets? (we are contemplating Altium Designer or LTspice)
 - What is the size cap on functionality per chiplet?
 (How much is too much to make one chiplet do?)
+- If we choose DAC, should we focus on making one module or should we make every module?